 Leaving the subject of errors aside for a moment, let us now look at some chronological details of Zedekiah's reign.

-Zedekiah was appointed king when Jehoiachin was removed by Nebuchadrezzar in June of 596 BCE.
+Zedekiah was appointed king when Jehoiachin was removed by Nebuchadrezzar in June of 596 BC.
 Since this is the 11th year of Jehoiakim (and the Accession year of Jehoiachin), it becomes Zedekiah's accession year.
-His first artificial year commences in January of 595 BCE, and his first Regnal/Solar year begins in Nisan of 595 BCE.
+His first artificial year commences in January of 595 BC, and his first Regnal/Solar year begins in Nisan of 595 BC.

 With the Temple Destroyed, the nation defeated and its' king in captivity, the nation entered into what is termed the Babylonian Exile.